 Inquiries from suppliers

-Vendors are often eager to receive their payments, and when the process doesn’t allow them to have visibility over the steps, your team will lose time having to manually update the vendors about payment statuses.
+Vendors are often eager to receive their payments.
+When the process doesn’t allow them to have visibility over the steps, your team will lose time having to manually update the vendors about payment statuses.
 This can negatively impact your company’s relationship with suppliers.

 Poor data retrieval